mo-rjr/some-words/devoxx2022/knative.md

 or how it got to the place where it failed.
 You're probably going to have to rely on your memory about how things connect up, or on diagrams in docs which might now be out of date.
-Correlation ids can help but you'd better have good tooling to find those ids in different logs.
+Correlation ids can help, but you'd better have good tooling to find those ids in different logs.
 Splitting up monoliths shunts the complexity of how things are connected into configuration code which is almost certainly in a different language and possibly a different repo.